Aquatic-gg/docs/docs/aquaticcrates/basic/compatibility.md

 We aim to support as many plugins as possible.
 If you are looking for us to add a new plugin to support please let us know in our discord!

 ## MODELENGINE
-To specify ModelEngine you need to define it in the type.
+To specify ModelEngine you need to define it in the type (refer to interactable section).
 Then the model id is the same as the .bb file name.

 ```
   - type: MODELENGINE